barend-erasmus/k-means-clustering/README.md

 ### Step 3:

-Loop through each data point and find its nearest centriod, draw a line between them and move the centroid to the middle of line.
+Loop through each data point and find its nearest centroid, draw a line between them and move the centroid to the middle of the line.

 ```javascript